cs3451-f21/a4-f21/README.md

 # Authorship Rules

 The code that you turn in should be entirely your own.
-You are allowed to talk to other members of the class and to the instructor and the TA’s about general implementation of the assignment.
+You are allowed to talk to other members of the class and to the instructor and the TAs about general implementation of the assignment.
 It is also fine to seek the help of others for general Typescript and Web programming questions.
 You may not, however, use code that anyone other than yourself has written.
 The only exceptions are that you should use your code from Project 1A and the source code that we provide for this project.
-Code that is explicitly not allowed includes code taken from the Web, github, from books, from other students, or from any source other than yourself.
+Code that is explicitly not allowed includes code taken from the Web, GitHub, from books, from other students, or from any source other than yourself.
 You should not show your code to other students.
-Feel free to seek the help of the instructor and the TA's for suggestions about debugging your code.
+Feel free to seek the help of the instructor and the TAs for suggestions about debugging your code.

 # Submission